ironicbrew/horizontally-scaling-socket.io/README.md

 This way events sent Server 1 --> Client 1 are also sent Server 1 --> Redis Server --> Server 2 --> Client 2

-You can spin up as many NodeSocketServers as you like they will all be connected through the Redis server and emit events as if they are one single server.
+You can spin up as many Servers as you like they will all be connected through the Redis server and emit events as if they are one single server.